-- Selecting underlying investment managers who are experts in their specific markets. - Taking positions away from the strategic asset allocations and strategic level of currency hedging for international equities (from time to time) with the aim of reducing risk/increasing potential return. - Maintaining a robust governance structure, which leads to better decisions and enables risks to be managed more effectively.
+- Selecting underlying investment managers who are experts in their specific markets. - Taking positions away from the strategic asset allocations and strategic level of currency hedging (from time to time) with the aim of reducing risk/ increasing potential return. - Maintaining a robust governance structure, which leads to better decisions and enables risks to be managed more effectively.